cbrnr/python-intro-short/04-Functions/04-Functions.md

 many_args(a=10, b=5, h=-5)
 ```

-That way, parameters that should use their default values do not need to be listed in the function call.
+That way, arguments that should use their default values do not need to be passed in the function call.
 In addition, keyword arguments make it obvious which arguments we are actually passing.

 We can even mix positional and keyword arguments to optimize readability: